refh0101/Cohort-Analysis-for-assessing-customer-retention-in-E-commerce-industry/README.md

-A. Identifying Retention Trends: cohort analysis allows businesses to group customers based on specific criteria, such as their acquisition date or first purchase.
+- Identifying Retention Trends: cohort analysis allows businesses to group customers based on specific criteria, such as their acquisition date or first purchase.
 By tracking these cohorts over time, it becomes easier to identify trends in customer behavior, including whether retention rates are increasing or decreasing.

-B. Pinpointing Churn Patterns: Cohort analysis helps in identifying when and why customers tend to churn or stop making repeat purchases.
+- Pinpointing Churn Patterns: Cohort analysis helps in identifying when and why customers tend to churn or stop making repeat purchases.
 This information is crucial for devising strategies to reduce churn and retain more customers.

 # Aim of the Project
 This project aims to gain comprehensive insights into user engagement patterns and content preferences on the Streamlix platform.